kuwifuwa/NBStoYAML/Usage Example/README.md

 **DELIM:** The delimiter/separator for generated YAML data.
 Don't change this unless you know what you're doing. <br />
 Default: `","` (e.g. `1,2,3`) <br />

-**SUPPORTED_VERSIONS:** The versions supported by this parser/player script, separated by ` or `.
+**SUPPORTED_VERSIONS:** The NBS file format versions supported by this parser/player script, separated by ` or `.
 Don't change this unless you know what you're doing. <br />
 Default: `4` <br />

 **INSTRUMENT_SOUND_PREFIX:** The prefix for instrument sounds. <br />